 - Distribution of the estate in accordance with the terms of the Will.

-- fees associated with the Sale or Transfer of Property/Land in the estate
+- The sale or transfer of any property in the estate

 - Deeds of Variation/Redirection of Inheritances/Disclaimers of Inheritances